 Verticillium Wilt

 Verticillium wilt is caused by Verticillium dahliae and V. albo-atrum.
-However, V. dahliae is responsible for the majority of infections on woody ornamentals in southern New England.
+However, V. dahliae is believed to responsible for the majority of infections on woody plants in North America (Sinclair and Lyon 2005).

 Hosts